williamvds/uni/osc/lectures.md

   - The directory itself could be anywhere on disk
 2. Locate the directory entries specified in the path
   - Find I-node number of first directory
-  - Use I-node number to index the I-node table and retreive the directory file
+  - Use I-node number to index the I-node table and retrieve the directory file
   - Repeat above cycle until the lowest-level directory file is reached
 3. Search the file's directory file for the I-node, cache it in memory